Multiple-Frequencies Population-Based Training: Ablative Studies

 \subsection{Symmetric migration}

-We now assess the importance of the asymmetry in the migration process, which adds a protection against hyperparameter collapse by preventing greedy agents from corrupting steadier sub-populations.
-To test this, we compare MF-PBT with an alternative version where hyperparameters are always transferred along with weights, regardless of the $\delta$-values.
+We now assess the importance of the asymmetric migration process, which enables information sharing between the sub-populations while adding a protection against hyperparameter collapse by preventing greedy agents from corrupting steadier sub-populations.

+We compare MF-PBT to an alternative version where hyperparameters are always transferred along with weights, regardless of the $\delta$-values (Symmetric).
+To highlight the importance of migration, we also compare to a version that uses multiple-frequencies but no migration, consisting in 4 runs of 8-agents PBT.

-The training trajectories in \autoref{fig:abl_fig} show that while the asymmetry has little impact on \textit{Hopper}, it yields improvements in most environments, particularly in the challenging \textit{Humanoid} task.
-This indicates that the asymmetric design indeed enhances long-term performance.
+The training trajectories in \autoref{fig:abl_fig} show the superiority asymmetric migration over the two alternatives, leading to better anytime and final performance.